Using a Private Investigation Service

 - How will they handle your investigation?

-- Ask whether or not s/he is bonded.
-In Maryland all private investigators are required to be bonded.
+- Ask whether or not the private investigator is bonded.
+All Maryland private investigators must be bonded.

 - Ask for references and call them.